 Staff will describe compliance issues and areas of weakness/risk identified during the last full year of program operation at the organization, the subgrantees (if applicable), and service site locations (if applicable).
-If the applicant, its subgrantees, and/or service site locations had compliance or areas of weakness/risk identified, the applicant should provide an explanation and describe the corrective action taken and the plan for improvement.
-This will include compliance with the time sensitive rules for member enrollments and exits.
+If the applicant, its subgrantees, and/or service site locations had compliance or areas of weakness/risk identified, the applicant should provide an explanation, describe the corrective action taken and the plan for improvement.
+This includes compliance with time sensitive rules for member enrollments and exits.